-Once you’ve decided if you are going to put on shin guards with or without ankle support, you need to ensure you have the correct size for your leg and that it’s fitted correctly.
+Once you’ve decided if you are going to put on shin guards with or without ankle support, you need to ensure you have the correct size shin guard for your leg and that it’s fitted correctly.

-As you can see here on soccer.com, shin guards come in a range of sizes from small youth size all the way up to large adult.
+As you can see here on soccer.com, shin guards come in a range of sizes from small youth sizes all the way up to large adult.

 It’s really important that you wear the correct size shin guard to optimize your performance on the soccer field.

 Soccer.com provides a useful size guide for shin guards.
-Have a look at it and figure out what size would be best for you.
+Have a look at it in the table below and figure out what size would be best for you.

 Soccer shin guards should fit securely and comfortably.
 They should wrap around the front of your lower leg with the top of the shin guard positioned at least 2 inches (5.08cm) from your knee and the bottom of the shin guard at least an inch (2.54cm) above your ankle.

-Don’t worry too much if the fit isn’t completly perfect.
+Don’t worry too much if the fit isn’t completely perfect.